Quantitative Besicovitch projection theorem for irregular sets of directions: Estimating interior energy and obtaining good cones

 Recall that $\E_G(P)\le\delta\HH(J)$ because $P\notin\BCE(R)$ (see the $\BCE$ stopping condition \eqref{eq:BCE def}).
 Assuming $\delta=\delta(A,M,C_0)$ small enough, we arrive at a contradiction. \end{proof}

 For brevity of notation, for $R\in\Top$ we define $\cT(R)=\Tree(R)\setminus\BCE(R)$ and

 In the next two lemmas we show that for any integer $k\in\Z$, the family of intervals

 has bounded overlaps.
-In other words, if we fix generation $\DD_k$, then the rectangles associated to cubes in $\cT_k(R)$ resemble a graph over the horizontal line $\ell_0$.
+In other words, if we fix a generation $\DD_k$, then the rectangles associated to cubes in $\cT_k(R)$ resemble a graph over the horizontal line $\ell_0$.
 This will be useful in Section \ref{sec:exterior energy}.
+Recall that $\DD_*$ was defined in Subsection \ref{subsec:corona}.

 \begin{lemma} There exists an absolute constant $C>1$ such that the following holds.
-Suppose that $R\in\DD_*$ and $Q\neq P\in\DD(R)$ are such that $\ell(Q)=\ell(P),$ and
+Suppose that $R\in\DD_*$ and $Q, P\in\DD(R)$ are such that $Q\neq P$, $\ell(Q)=\ell(P),$ and